kidsontheyard/aws-scripts/ec2/ubuntu/networking/Multiple-IP-addresses.md

 rtt min/avg/max/mdev = 0.913/0.925/0.948/0.013 ms
 ```

-7) I was able to login to the instance with the newly assigned Elastic IP address successfully as well.?
+7) I was able to login to the instance with the newly assigned Elastic IP address successfully as well.

 You can also try the above steps to add the secondary IP address.
 I would strongly recommend you to test the mentioned steps in a non production system before moving to the production server, Also consider taking backup your EC2 instance either by taking a snapshots[3] of the EBS volumes or creating an AMI[4] of your instance to avoid any unpredictable events.